luije87/documentation/csv.rst

 ================ ==================================================================
 Header           Value
 ================ ==================================================================
-\*employer_id    The id of the employer that you want to list the contacts for.
 \*first_name     The first name of the contact
 \*last_name      The last name of the contact
-\*email_address  The email of the contact. location_name    The location, in the form "City, State" or "Country" phone            The contact's phone number cell_phone       The contact's cell number fax              The contact's fax machine number
+\*email_address  The email of the contact. employer_id      The id of the employer that you want to list the contacts for. employer_name    The name of the employer that you want to list the contacts for. location_name    The location, in the form "City, State" or "Country" phone            The contact's phone number cell_phone       The contact's cell number fax              The contact's fax machine number
 ================ ==================================================================
 * Required
-\* At least either employer_id or employer_name must be provided